Category shift

 Style language

-The silhouettes and fabric choices registered instantly because they carried a whole attitude: polished, loud, and fully self-possessed.
+The silhouettes and fabric choices landed fast because they came with a full attitude: polished, loud, and hard to miss.

 Cultural impact

-The brand widened who got to appear at the center of street-luxury fashion imagery, especially women of color and curvier bodies.
+The brand widened who got centered in street-luxury imagery, especially women of color and curvier women who were often pushed to the side elsewhere.

 Chaptered timeline